 The heart was long assumed to have little ability to regenerate on its own.
-In just the past few years, many research groups, including several in HSCI, have developed approaches to generate new human heart cells.
-Our challenge is to develop practical ways to harness this ability to create new human heart cells and turn it into an effective therapy.
+In recent years, many research groups, including several in HSCI, have developed approaches to generating new human heart cells.
+Our challenge is to develop practical ways to harness this ability to create new human heart cells and turn it into an effective therapy for patients.

-- How can we generate mature heart cells from stem cells for treatment of patients?
+- How can we generate mature heart cells to treat patients?

 - Why can some organisms regenerate their hearts, but others—like human—cannot regenerate heart tissue?

-- What is the best approach to deliver new heart cells to patients with heart failure?
+- What is the best approach to delivering new heart cells to patients with heart failure?

-- The discovery of GDF-11, a blood-born factor in young mice that can reverse some features of heart aging.
+- Discovered GDF-11, a blood-born factor in young mice that can reverse some features of heart aging.

-- The purification of a master heart stem cell.
-These master stem cells have been applied to an engineered thin film cardiac strip for both transplantation and testing purposes.
+- Purified a master stem cell, and applied it to an engineered, thin-film cardiac strip for both transplantation and testing purposes.

-- The initial creation of disease-specific cell lines with iPS cells from patients with different cardiac conditions to study the diseases and search for new treatments.
+- Created disease-specific cell lines with iPS cells from patients with different cardiac conditions to study the diseases and search for new treatments.

-- The development of a new method for studying birth of cells in humans.
+- Developed a new method for studying birth of cells in humans.

 - Showed that exercise has a rejuvenating effect on heart tissue.